ddnexus/elastics-doc/source/doc/1-Global-Doc/1-Overview.md

 # {{ page.title }}

 Flex is a complete ruby client for [elasticsearch][], it is fast and efficient, easy to use and customize.
-You can transparently integrate it with `ActiveRecord`, `Mongoid` and `ActiveModel` models, with or without automatic synchronization, with or without `Rails`.
+You can transparently integrate it with `ActiveRecord`, `Mongoid` and `ActiveModel` models, with or without automatic synchronization, with or without `Rails`, integrated with `will_paginate` and `kaminari` and the `elasticsearch-mapper-attachments` plugin.

 * __Easy to use even for beginners__<br>
 If you have almost no elasticsearch knowledge, fear not!
 You can populate and search the elasticsearch index as it were an `ActiveRecord` DB, using very familiar chainable scopes and finders, validation and callbacks that you are used to master in your models {% see 3, 4.3 %}